illusio666/employee_attrition_analysis/README.md

 ## Ethical Considerations ✅

 The dataset contained no personally identifiable data and so that did not need to be anonymised.
-In the event that this same data were taken from a live HR system, there would be a preparatory exercise to remove any personally identifiable data (name, staff number,address, phone number, etc) to conduct analysis, albeit those details would be needed when running the model at a later date to identify staff at risk of attrition.
+In the event that this same data were taken from a live HR system, there would be a preparatory exercise to remove any personally identifiable data (name, staff number, address, phone number, etc) to conduct analysis, albeit those details would be needed when running the model at a later date to identify staff at risk of attrition.

 There would be a real-world consideration when it comes to identifying potential leavers and deploying a retention strategy aimed at those groups:

-- potential preferential treatment of subsets of employees (training plans, pay reviews, etc)
+- potential preferential treatment of subsets of employees (training plans, pay reviews, relaxing of 'work-from'home policies for long commuters, etc)
+- tailoring activity towards certain attrition influencers (e.g. marital status) may be inappropriate and seen as 'judgemental'.
 - retention strategy may not be in line with the employee's best interest
-- retention strategy for some individuals maynot be in line with the company's best interest e.g. staff with performance issues.
+- retention strategy for some individuals may not be in line with the company's best interest e.g. staff with performance issues.

 Development and deployment of any strategies would need to be considered in terms of fairness to all employees and what exceptions might be legitimately (and legally) made to those strategies.